Heart of Gold (Firefly): Synopsis

 As the Serenity crew makes their preparations, Zoe has a tense conversation with Wash about whether they should have a child of their own.
-Petaline goes into labour, with Inara, Simon, and River beside her.
-Nandi and Mal sleep together that evening, and Mal learns that Inara was skilled enough to potentially become a leader of the Companion's Guild, but instead chose to leave the comfort of the central planets to travel the galaxy.
-Nandi herself admits that she gave up on her Companion training because she found it too restricting, and that even though Inara was supposed to shun her per the Guild's rules, the two women have kept in touch regardless.
-Back in town, one of Nandi's girls, Chari (Kimberly McCullough), secretly reveals Mal's plan to Burgess in exchange for being allowed to perform sexual acts on him.
+Petaline goes into labor, with Inara, Simon, and River beside her.
+That evening, Mal learns that Inara was skilled enough to potentially become a leader of the Companion's Guild, but instead chose to leave the comfort of the central planets to travel the galaxy.
+Nandi admits that she gave up on her Companion training because she found it too restricting, and that even though Inara was supposed to shun her per the Guild's rules, the two women have kept in touch regardless.
+Nandi and Mal sleep together.
+Back in town, one of Nandi's girls, Chari (Kimberly McCullough), secretly reveals Mal's plan to Burgess.

 The next morning, Mal tries to explain his night with Nandi to Inara, but Inara calmly tells him that there is no reason to be embarrassed about his sex life, and also thanks him for comforting her friend.
 Nonetheless, Inara subsequently sobs deeply in private.

 Burgess' men attack the ranch, and a battle ensues, with the Serenity crew leading the prostitutes to fight their attackers.
 On board the Serenity, Wash and Kaylee find some of Burgess' men searching the ship and manage to outsmart and lock them in a hallway.
 As Petaline gives birth, Chari lets Burgess inside.
 He steals the baby, and shoots Nandi dead when she tries to stop him.
 Mal pursues him on horseback, and drags him back to the ranch, where Petaline shows him their son, Jonah, before killing him.
 The surviving men, as well as Chari, are ordered to walk back to town.
 Following a funeral for Nandi and the rest of the fallen, Serenity departs.